Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Nuget-Packages.md

    Microsoft.EntityFrameworkCore.SqlServer
    ```

-   -->/// package to work with Sql server
+   -->/// package to work with Sql server. use in Program.cs or in Data/MyBookStoreWebDbContext.cs files

 4. ```bash
    Microsoft.EntityFrameworkCore.Tools